kamalmarhubi/rust-bisect/README.md

 ## Installation

-rustc-bisect uses the multirust-rs crate as a library, which curently requires a nightly build to install.
+rustc-bisect uses the multirust-rs crate as a library, which currently requires a nightly build to install.
 I suggest using multirust and cargo-install to install rustc-bisect:

 ```
 $ multirust run nightly cargo install rustc-bisect
 ```

+**NB** This takes a *really* long time the first time!
+There are a few changes I made in upstream multirust-rs that aren't in any release yet, so I use a git dependency.
+Unfortunately, there is a submodule that has all binaries, and Cargo will get the submodule and its entire history, which drastically slows down the initial build as it downloads almost 700 MB of binaries.

 ## How it works